adapta-project/adapta-gtk-theme/README.md

  >     This switchese the theme to almost Teal key colors.
  >   * Basically `selection_color` and `suggestion_color` should use `500` colors,
  >     and `second_selection_color` and `accent_color` should use `300` colors.
- >   * While doing `make`, Robotic changes those 5 colors in all stylesheets and images,
+ >   * While doing `make`, Pop changes those 5 colors in all stylesheets and images,
  >     and `make clean` cleans up all generated files from source directories.
  >   * This feature unfortunately is not supported in `Openbox-3` and `Telegram 1.0` theming.

 GtkSourceView/Gedit Color Scheme Support
 ---------------------------------------
- A theme file `adapta.xml` is installed by default into `Robotic(-Nokto)/gedit` directory.
+ A theme file `adapta.xml` is installed by default into `Pop(-Nokto)/gedit` directory.
  See details in [`README.md`](/extra/gedit/README.md).

  > **Note:**